Open-MBEE/EMS-Repo/README.md

         http://www.moncefbelyamani.com/how-to-install-postgresql-on-a-mac-with-homebrew-and-lunchy/

   - Create mmsuser using the postgres createuser.
 Set password to test123 (or whatever you want).
     If you change the password, please change DbContracts.java to use the same.

+  - On production servers, switch to postgres user

         createuser mmsuser -d -P